Amrita-TIFAC-Cyber-Blockchain/Blockchain-and-Cryptocurrency-Forensics/README.md

-# Cryptocurrency-Forensics
+# Blockchain & Cryptocurrency Forensics

-This repository details the series of works on Cryptocurrency Forensics from 2018 to present in general and as part of Cyber Forensics Subject.
+This Repository details the series of works on **Blockchain & Cryptocurrency Forensics** from 2018 to date in general and as part of Cyber Forensics Course.

 # Aim

-To understand, explore and provide methods, procedures, tools & techniques for Cryptocurrency Forensics.
+To understand, explore and provide methods, procedures, tools & techniques for Blockchain & Cryptocurrency Forensics.

 # Cryptocurrencies Focussed

   - Bitcoin (WIP)
   - Ethereum - Ether (WIP)
   - Litecoin - Planned

+# Blockchain Focussed

   - BigchainDB - Planned
   - Hyperledger - Planned